Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 Then it is a matter of putting the function we constructed earlier into a loop to work through the correct number of pages.
-As we start to hit the website repeatedly, we need to consider whether we are being \it{polite}.
+As we start to hit the website repeatedly, we need to consider whether we are being polite.
 Most websites have a file in the root directory called robots.txt that contains guidance on using programs to interact with the website.
 In the case of <http://hhmi.org> the file states first that we are allowed (or, more properly, not forbidden) to query